-Painting a primarch as grand has the Warmaster himself might sound like a daunting task.
-But fear not, as this article has got you covered every step of the way to get the finest Horus added to your shelf!
+Painting Horus, the Warmaster himself, might sound like a daunting task.
+Fear not, this article has got you covered every step of the way!

-One cool thing about this Horus is that with all the symbols and details in his armor, you can paint him in pretty much any scheme you’d like ( Luna Wolves White, Sons of Horus Grey, Justaerin Black, Classic McVey Red ) it will all look awesome.
+One cool thing about this Horus is that with all the symbols and details in his armor, you can paint him in pretty much any scheme you’d like.
+Luna Wolves White, Sons of Horus Grey, Justaerin Black, Classic McVey Red, they all look awesome.